NaveenNaviee/Monthly_sales_Dashboard_for_Awesome_chocolates/README.md

 # Monthly_sales_Dashboard_for_Awesome_chocolates
-visualizing the sales of the AWesome chocolates in different regions.
+visualizing the sales of the Awesome chocolates in different regions.

 About this project: